daronphang/programming-resources/cloud-computing/AWS/services/security/products.md

-## AWS Organizations

-You can use AWS Organizations to consolidate and manage multiple AWS accounts within a central location i.e. a company having multiple AWS accounts.

-You can centrally control permissions for the accounts in your organization (individual member account, OUs) by using **service control policies** (SCPs).
-SCPs enable you to place restrictions on the AWS services, resources, and individual API actions that users and roles in each account can access.

-### Organization units (OUs)

-You can group accounts into OUs to make it easier to manage accounts with similar business or security requirements.

 ## AWS Artifact

 AWS Artifact is a service that provides on-demand access to AWS security and compliance reports and select online agreements for audit purposes.